 The medications used are evidence-based and backed by research for their efficacy.
 Acamprosate, disulfiram, and naltrexone are the approved medications for Alcohol Use Disorder (MAUD) most effective in MAT therapy.
 Whether or not medication-assisted treatment is suitable for you or your loved one depends on your withdrawal symptoms, detoxification stage, and other holistic health care factors.

-Psychotherapy is frequently used to treat alcohol dependence for its ability to help a psychiatrist, and you or your loved one better understand underlying reasons for alcohol use.
+Psychotherapy is frequently used to treat alcohol dependence in Massachusetts for its ability to help a psychiatrist, and you or your loved one better understand underlying reasons for alcohol use.
 It may be used during an inpatient program or outpatient treatment on a regular schedule.
 Commonly used therapies include:

 Cognitive Behavioral Therapy: CBT is solution-oriented and focuses on constructive action, like confronting fears and challenging harmful beliefs.